-- 165 D2: Peoples of South Asia Culture and social organization of peoples of Pakistan, India, Bangladesh, and Sri Lanka.
+- 164 Indians of the NE: Vermont Vermont's native peoples from their earliest appearance in the region until today.
+Archaeological and ethnographic data reviewed in the broader perspective of aboriginal Northeastern cultural history.
+Prerequisite: ANTH 21 or 24.
+Crosslisting: VS 164 Credits: 3 - 165 D2: Peoples of South Asia Culture and social organization of peoples of Pakistan, India, Bangladesh, and Sri Lanka.
 Theoretical issues in anthropological analysis of these societies discussed.
 Prerequisite: 21.
 Alternate years.
-Credits: 3 - 166 D2: Peoples of the Middle East Culture and social organization of peoples living in lands from Morocco to Afghanistan, including a consideration of Islam.
+Credits: 3 - D2: Peoples of the Middle East Culture and social organization of peoples living in lands from Morocco to Afghanistan, including a consideration of Islam.
 Prerequisite: 21.
 Alternate years.
 Credits: 3 - 167 D2: Native Peoples of Canada Traditional lifeways of the native peoples of Canada, Indian, and Inuit; contemporary issues in native life in Canada.
 Prerequisites: 21 or Geography 52 or History 65 or 66.
 Alternate years.
-Credits: 3 - 169 D1: Latinos in the US Survey of peoples of Latino/Hispanic descent living in the U.S. Course examines their similarities and differences in history, ethnic identification and cultural practices.
+Credits: 3 - 169 D1: Latinos in the US Survey of peoples of Latino/ Hispanic descent living in the U.S. Course examines their similarities and differences in history, ethnic identification and cultural practices.
 Prerequisite: 21.
 Credits: 3 - 172 D2: Gender, Sex and Culture Cross-cultural study of gender, sex and sexuality, including exploring the cultural construction of categories and cultural practices related to gender, sex and sexuality.
 Pre/co-requisite: ANTH 21.
 Credits: 3 - 174 Culture, Health and Healing Introduction to medical anthropology.
 Social and cultural perspectives on health and illness experiences, doctor-patient interactions, healing practices, and access to health and health care.
 Pre/co-requisites: ANTH 21 or 3 credits of SOC.
 Cross-listings: SOC 155 Credits: 3 - 176 Topics in Linguistic Anthro Intermediate level special topics in linguistic anthropology.
 Pre/co-requisites: ANTH 28 or CMSI 80.
 Credits: 3 - 178 Sociolinguistics Exploration of language and nonverbal interactions as cultural activities.
 Focus on rules and patterns people display appropriate to communication and social interaction.
 Prerequisite: 28.
 Credits: 3 - 179 D2: Environmental Anthropology Introduction to how culture mediates human- environmental interactions.
 Topics include cultural, spiritual, and political ecology; forms of resource management; environmentalism; sustainable development; and environmental justice.
 Pre/co-requisites: ANTH 21, 23, 24 or instructor permission.
-Credits: 3 - 180 D2: Psychological Anthropology context examining cognition and culture, symbols, Examines the role of culture in shaping personhood, identity, experience, cognition, emotion, mental illness, interpersonal relations, socialization processes, and human development across the lifecycle.
+Credits: 3 - 180 D2: Psychological Anthropology Examines the role of culture in shaping personhood, identity, experience, cognition, emotion, mental illness, interpersonal relations, socialization processes, and human development across the lifecycle.
 Pre/co-requisites: ANTH 21.
 Credits: 3 - 181 Law, War and Disorder Introduction to the anthropology of law and conflict management emphasizing the cultural fora and social organization of disputes and efforts to deal with conflict.
 Prerequisite: 21.
-Credits: 3 - 183 The Anthropology of Genocide Examines large-scale killing from an anthropological perspective using the comparative method, social-structural, cultural and political-economy models.
+Credits: 3 - 183 The Anthropology of Genocide Examines largescale killing from an anthropological perspective using the comparative method, social-structural, cultural and political-economy models.
 Proposed solutions are also critically assessed.
 Prerequisite: ANTH 021.
 Credits: 3 - 184 Street Children Explores elements that both connect and distinguish populations of street children worldwide from an anthropological perspective.
 Prerequisite: ANTH 021.
-Credits: 3 - 187 D1: Race and Ethnicity (Same as Sociology 119.)
-Description and analysis of ethnic, racial, and religious groups in the U.S. Examination of social/ cultural patterns in the larger society and in these groups themselves.
-Prerequisite: 21.
-Credits: 3
+Credits: 3 - D1: Race and Ethnicity (Same as Sociology 119.)
+Description and analysis of ethnic, racial, and religious